 To protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain organisms developed using genetic engineering that may pose a risk to plant health.
 APHIS coordinates these responsibilities along with the other designated federal agencies as part of the Federal Coordinated Framework for the Regulation of Biotechnology.

-Learn about our biotechnology regulatory authority and the Coordinated Framework for Regulation of Biotechnology which describes the Federal system for evaluating products developed using modern biotechnology, and other regulations that govern biotechnology.
+Learn about our biotechnology regulatory authority and the Coordinated Framework for Regulation of Biotechnology, which describes the federal system for evaluating products developed using biotechnology.

 BRS has a comprehensive system to help ensure that biotechnology organizations are maintaining compliance with APHIS’ biotechnology regulations.

 The Biotechnology Quality Management Support (BQMS) Program helps biotechnology researchers and organizations analyze the critical control points within their management systems to help them better maintain compliance with APHIS regulations.